grinnell-cs/csc151-images/_readings/vectors.md

 dividing each number by the sum of all the numbers in the vector.
-Assuming you have a means of totalling these numbers (a procedure you will write in the lab), we still need to iterate over all vector positions, just as we did in `number-vector-increment!` only this time we use the position variable *`pos`* directly to index the vector with `vector-ref`, rather than with a helper.
+Assuming you have a means of totalling these numbers (a procedure you will write in the lab), we still need to iterate over all vector positions, just as we did in `number-vector-increment-all!` only this time we use the position variable *`pos`* directly to index the vector with `vector-ref`, rather than with a helper.
 Putting this together, we might write the following procedure.